yoshiori/profile_switcher/README.md

     ```
     The executable will be located at `target/debug/profile_switcher` or `target/release/profile_switcher`.

-## Setting as Default Browser (Linux)
+## Installation

+### Option 1: Installing with Debian Package (Ubuntu/Debian)

+The easiest way to install Profile Switcher on Ubuntu or Debian-based distributions is using the .deb package:

+1.  **Download the latest .deb package** from the [GitHub Releases page](https://github.com/yoshiori/profile_switcher/releases).

+2.  **Install the package**:
+    ```bash
+    sudo dpkg -i profile-switcher_X.Y.Z_amd64.deb
+    # If there are dependencies missing, install them with:
+    sudo apt install -f
+    ```

+    This will:
+    - Install the binary to `/usr/bin/profile_switcher`
+    - Install the desktop file to `/usr/share/applications/`

+    Note: When you first run the application, it will attempt to create a default configuration file at `~/.config/profile_switcher/config.toml`.

+### Option 2: Manual Installation

-To set Profile Switcher as your default web browser on Linux, you need to install the `.desktop` file and update the system's MIME type associations.
+To manually install Profile Switcher on Linux, you need to install the `.desktop` file and update the system's MIME type associations.

 1.  **Install the `.desktop` file:**